Jury awards $100K; woman says she lost job over Flint data - NewsBreak

 Jury awards $100K; woman says she lost job over Flint data

 FLINT, Mich.
-(AP) — A jury awarded $100,000 to a woman who says she lost her job after refusing to falsify blood test results of children exposed to lead-contaminated water in Flint, her lawyer said Tuesday.
+(AP) — A jury awarded $100,000 to a woman who lost her job after refusing to falsify results of blood tests for children who were exposed to lead-contaminated water in Flint, a lawyer said Tuesday.

-April Cook-Hawkins worked at the Genesee County health department for approximately four to five months before being forced to quit in 2016, said her attorney, Carol Laughbaum.
+April Cook-Hawkins worked for four to five months at the Genesee County health department before being forced to quit in 2016, Carol Laughbaum said.

 The department said Cook-Hawkins was ousted over her performance, but the jury didn't accept that reason last Friday and awarded $100,000 for emotional distress, Laughbaum said.

-“They (the health department) said she wasn’t a team player.
-Virtually nothing at trial showed she wasn’t a team player,” the lawyer said.
+"They said she wasn't a team player.
+Virtually nothing at trial showed she wasn't a team player," the lawyer said.

 Cook-Hawkins told jurors that she was directed to record lead-level results that she knew were inaccurate.